Background pattern

 For more information, see "Blood clots in a vein (thrombosis)"

 Note:Vagirux is not a contraceptive.
-If it has been less than 12 months since your last menstrual period or you are under 50 years old, you may need to continue using additional contraceptive methods to avoid pregnancy.
+If it has been less than 12 months since your last menstrual period or you are under 50 years of age, you may still need to use additional contraceptive methods to prevent pregnancy.
 Consult your doctor for advice.

-The prolonged use of estrogen-only THS tablets may increase the risk of developing endometrial cancer (cancer of the lining of the uterus).
+The prolonged use of HRT tablets with estrogens alone may increase the risk of developing endometrial cancer (the lining of the uterus).

 It is not clear if there is a similar risk with Vagirux when used for repeated or long-term treatments (more than one year).
-However, Vagirux has shown very low absorption in the blood, and therefore, the addition of a progestogen is not necessary.
+However, Vagirux has shown very low absorption into the bloodstream, and therefore, the addition of a progestogen is not necessary.

-Do not worry if you experience bleeding or spotting.
-However, consult your doctor.
-It could be a sign of endometrial hyperplasia.
+It is not a concern if you experience bleeding or spotting, however, consult your doctor.
+It could be a sign of endometrial thickening.

-The following risks apply to hormone replacement therapy (HRT) that circulates in the blood.
+The following risks apply to Hormone Replacement Therapy (HRT) medications that circulate in the blood.
 However, Vagirux is for local treatment in the vagina, and blood absorption is very low.
-It is less likely that the situations mentioned below will worsen or recur during treatment with Vagirux, but you should consult your doctor if you are concerned.
+It is less likely that the situations mentioned below will worsen or reappear during treatment with Vagirux, but you should consult your doctor if you are concerned.

 Examine your breasts regularly.
-Consult your doctor if you notice any changes such as:
+Visit your doctor if you detect any changes such as:

 • changes in the nipple.